 ♠ The Blackrom Development Manifesto

-The following document is an early draft, dated June 29, 2024.
+The following document is a draft, dated July 4, 2024.
 It is likely to be revised or added to.
-Errata will be included at the end of the page when this happens.
+Errata can be found at the end of the document.

 We hold these truths to be self-evident: